Presbytera: Responsibilities

 The title presbytera and its equivalents are still widely used in Eastern Orthodox communities today, where the priest’s wife often holds a respected role within the parish, though not an ordained office.
 The role of the priest’s wife blends social and spiritual duties into a recognized form of ministry.
 Alongside traditional responsibilities, such as managing the household, nurturing family life, and organizing domestic devotion, she often contributes to the broader parish community.
-In many contemporary Orthodox churches, women also actively participate in public worship, serving as choir directors, Scripture readers, and altar assistants.
+In many contemporary Byzantine Orthodox churches, women also actively participate in public worship, serving as choir directors, Scripture readers, and altar assistants.
 Regarding praticpation, Ecumenical Patriarch Bartholomew of Constantinople stated the following about the role: "in our ecclesiastical tradition, [the priest's wife] is addressed as presbytera, the other half of the presbyteros (priest)."

 According to Athanasia Papadimitriou (2004) within parish community, responsibilities may include: